sebastiantoh/tp/docs/UserGuide.md

 * If `ORDER` is present, `ORDER` must exactly match `desc`.

-* If `ORDER` is absent, contacts will be sorted in non-descending order.
-Otherwise, contacts will be sorted in non-ascending order.
+* If `ORDER` is absent, contacts will be sorted in alphabetical order.
+Otherwise, contacts will be sorted in reverse alphabetical order.

+* The sorting order is case insensitive.

 * The sorted result will last until other contact commands (except `contact delete`) are executed.

-e.g. You want to see the contacts who have paid you the most for your sales and you can do so as shown.
+e.g. You want to see your contacts in reverse alphabetical order by name.
 1. Type `contact sort n/ desc` in the **Command Box** and press <kbd>Enter</kbd>.

     <figure>
         <img src="images/contact-sort/contactSortFirstStep.png" alt="result for 'contact sort keyword'" width="900px">
     </figure>

-2. The contact list is sorted by the total sales amount, from highest to lowest.
+2. The contact list is sorted in reverse alphabetical order by name.
-3. Your top paying contacts will be at the top of the list.

     <figure>
         <img src="images/contact-sort/contactSortSecondStep.png" alt="result for 'contact sort keyword'" width="900px">
     </figure>

 **Examples**:
-* `contact sort e/ desc` sorts the contact list based on the email address in non-ascending order
+* `contact sort e/ desc` sorts the contact list based on the email address in reverse alphabetical order
-* `contact sort n/`  sorts the contact list based on the contact name in non-descending order
+* `contact sort n/`  sorts the contact list based on the contact name in alphabetical order

 ### Tags